danjac/radiofeed-app/README.md

 `EMAIL_HOST` should be set to your Mailgun sender domain along with `MAILGUN_API_KEY` if you are using Mailgun.

 You should ensure the `SECRET_KEY` is sufficiently random: run the `generate_secret_key` custom Django command to create a suitable random string.

 In production it's also a good idea to set `ADMIN_URL` to something other than the default _admin/_.
+Make sure it ends in a forward slash, e.g. _some-random-path/_.

 A `Procfile` is provided for Heroku-like deployments (including Dokku, Railway etc).